Last Updated on October 2, 2023 by Kyle Whitley

 There are several models from Toro, RYOBI, Sun Joe, and Worx that meet those recommendations.
 One thing to note is the handheld models were all quieter than the backpack models.
 In general, electric or battery-powered blowers are quieter than gas blowers.

 Some manufacturers continue to work on making handheld gas leaf blowers and backpack blowers to produce noise around 65 dB.
 The average electric blower produces noise at about 65 dB(A).
 Compare that to the average noise ratings of common gas backpack blowers.

 Can a leaf blower be powerful and quiet?

 In the case of electric leaf blowers, the answer is yes.
-You don’t need to sacrifice power for not losing your hearing.
-Many electric and battery-powered leaf blowers are as powerful as there gas cousins.
-Manufactures such as Ryobi, Sun Joe, and Worx create powerful models that can get the job done just as good as a gas model.
+You don’t need to sacrifice power not to lose your hearing.
+Many electric and battery-powered leaf blowers are as powerful as their gas cousins.
+Manufactures such as RYOBI, Sun Joe, and Worx create powerful models that can get the job done just as well as a gas model.

 Don’t annoy the neighbors when using your leaf blower.

 So there are a few things to keep in mind when using any leaf blower.

 - Try not to use your blower when people are not awake.
 Even though electric and battery-powered leaf blowers are quieter than gas, you don’t want to use the blower as an alarm clock.